24pullrequests/24pullrequests/Readme.md

     $ vagrant ssh
     $ cd /vagrant
-    $ rails s
+    $ bundle exec rails s

 Then you should be able to access the application through your regular browser at http://192.168.12.34:3000.

 Simply edit the files in the project directory using your favorite editor on your host machine and the changes will be automatically reflected in the `/vagrant` directory inside the guest virtual machine and so you can see the changes on your browser.

 ### Tests